-• Introduction period for new students is being modified with more digital events. • Teaching that would normally gather many students in one lecture hall is being modified with alternative formats, including digital and small-group teaching.
+Teaching that would normally gather many students in one lecture hall has been modified with alternative formats, including digital and small-group teaching.

-A range of modifications on campus are being implemented to limit the spread of COVID-19.
+A range of modifications on campus have been implemented to limit the spread of COVID-19.
 These adaptations are continuously monitored, and they will be modified if necessary.

 • Service counters separated with plexiglass barriers • Floor markings showing where to stand for physical distancing • Signage informing about capacity restrictions, displayed in print and digital formats throughout campus • Limitations on group sizes will vary according to activities and settings • Designated seating for physical distance in classrooms, labs and lecture halls • Hand sanitiser dispensers in lecture rooms and all student areas • More frequent cleaning and disinfection of interiors, including toilets, door handles and handrails